 Reducing arterial stiffness could reduce risk of dementiaDecember 6th, 2018

-Those who had stiffer arteries at the start of the experiment were twice as likely to be suffering from cognitive decline problems with memory after 10 years as those who did not.
-Among the candidates analysed for this study, 385 developed dementia by 2017 at an average age of 75.
+- Those with stiffer arteries at the start were twice as likely to be experiencing cognitive decline and memory problems after 10 years than those who did not have stiff arteries.

 Dr Abell said: “It is important to emphasise that this is observational, population-level research and so these findings do not translate directly into implications for individual patients.
 There is plenty of evidence to suggest that maintaining a healthy blood pressure in middle age is important for both your heart and your brain later in life.
 Anyone who is concerned about their blood pressure levels should consult their GP.”